FSSAI Guidelines for Hotels and Restaurants

-Cleaning- A working area of premises must be properly cleaned, also equipment/ utensils should be properly cleaned.
+Cleaning- A working area of the premises must be properly cleaned, also equipment/ utensils should be properly cleaned.

 Availability of Clean Water Supply- There should be a suitable supply of potable water.
-The water must be examined chemically and bacteriologically by a NABL accredited laboratory.
+The water must be examined chemically and bacteriologically by a NABL-accredited laboratory.
 Ice and steam wherever in use should be prepared from the same portable water.